 Residents might not know that WIC educators make referrals to a variety of community agencies and services..
-They might not know the variety of food WIC checks provide or how to use our WIC food checks at grocery stores.
+They might not know the variety of food WIC provides or how to use our CA WIC Card at grocery stores.

 Our Outreach and Provider Relations staff educate the community about WIC, collaborate with community based organizations, meet with health providers and make hospital visits to women who have just delivered their babies.

 Community Events Our team members participate in community events, including health fairs, which provide opportunities to share WIC information with residents.

 Presentations Our staff make presentations about WIC benefits to a variety of community based organizations.
 Usually these organizations focus on the same people we do: pregnant women, post partum women, infants and young children.
 These organizations are located in our service area, which includes portions of SPA 6 and SPA 7.
 The community based organizations include Head Start programs, schools, municipal offices, churches and others.

 Health Providers Our team visits doctors’ offices and medical clinics at least three times a year, providing literature and WIC referral forms.
 Our team members answer questions about WIC and our services, and encourage health professionals to refer all their patients to WIC.
 They explain that health professionals do not need to assess their patients for eligibility; WIC does that.

 Local Hospitals Our certified lactation educators, who are also trained as WIC nutrition assistants, visit mothers who have just given birth at St. Francis Medical Center and the Downey campus of PIH Health.
 They offer breastfeeding support and share information about WIC.
 Our staff also attend baby showers for pregnant women planning to deliver at these hospitals, which further spreads the word about WIC.